numba/numba/docs/source/reference/numpysupported.rst

 -----------

 Right now, only a selection of the standard ufuncs work in :term:`nopython mode`.

-Also, in its current implementation ufuncs working on arrays will only compile in :term:`nopython mode` if their output array is passed explicitly.
-This limitation does not apply when working with scalars.

 Following is a list of the different standard ufuncs that Numba is aware of, sorted in the same way as in the NumPy documentation.